alasta/cheatsheet/cheatsheet_tmux.md

 C^x , : Rename current window name
 C^x n : Go to next window
 C^x p : Go to previous window
+C^x l : Go to last window
 C^x w : List/switch windows
-C^x f : Find window with pattern (in name or content)
+C^x f : Find window with pattern (in name or content) C^x 1 : Switch to window 1 (or other number)

 C^x & : Ask to kill current window

-C^x :joinp -s :3  : Move window 3 into a new pane in the current window C^x :joinp -t :1  : Move the current pane into a new pane in window 1
+C^x :joinp -s :3  : Move window 3 into a new pane in the current window C^x :joinp -t :1  : Move the current pane into a new pane in window 1 C^x :join -v -s 1.0 -p 25 : Add window 1 pane 0 in current window with hplit vertical at 25%
 ```

 ### Panes (splits)